 The production and use of nuclear energy is under federal jurisdiction.
 The operation and management of a federal undertaking - including labour relations and working conditions, which are part of occupational health and safety (OHS) - also fall under federal jurisdiction.
-However, as OHS is also normally under provincial jurisdiction, OHS in nuclear power plants is regulated by both federal and provincial bodies: Human Resources and Skills Development Canada (HRSDC), the CNSC and various provincial ministries of labour.
-Under HRSDC, the Canada Labour Code, Part II, applies.
+However, as OHS is also normally under provincial jurisdiction, OHS in NPPs is regulated by both federal and provincial bodies: Employment and Social Development Canada (ESDC), the CNSC and various provincial ministries of labour.
+Under ESDC, the Canada Labour Code, Part II, applies.
 However, in Ontario, the courts have granted an exception to this rule, and provincial legislation concerning OHS has been incorporated by reference into the Canada Labour Code.
-A Memorandum of Understanding (MOU) is in place between the Province of Ontario and the Canadian federal government, whereby OHS matters in Ontario are governed by provincial requirements, on behalf of HRSDC.
+A memorandum of understanding (MOU) is in place between the Province of Ontario and the Canadian federal government, whereby OHS matters in Ontario are governed by provincial requirements, on behalf of ESDC.

 In other provinces and territories, governance of OHS matters can only be determined on a case-by-case basis through analysis and identification of the applicable jurisdiction.
-Although OHS matters at nuclear facilities generally fall under the responsibility of the Labour Program at HRSDC, provincial licensee organizations that operate nuclear facilities benefit from provincial Crown immunity unless it is displaced by law.
+Although OHS matters at nuclear facilities generally fall under the responsibility of the Labour Program at ESDC, provincial licensee organizations that operate nuclear facilities benefit from provincial Crown immunity unless it is displaced by law.
 This effectively excludes federal jurisdiction over OHS matters at nuclear facilities operated by provincial licensee organizations.
 MOUs between the CNSC and provincial labour ministries, to formally establish jurisdiction over the administration of OHS matters, may be in place and must also be considered when reviewing any site licensee application.